rishabhahuja12/DBMS_Project_D073_D066_D058/README.md

 DBMS Project:

 Overview:
 This project is a simple Database Management System built using Node.js, MySQL, HTML, and CSS.
-It allows user perform login/ signup actions and fill uo a registration form while having all the entries in the backend.
+It allows users to perform login/ signup actions and fill out a registration form while having all the entries in the backend.

 Team Members:
 - Rishabh Ahuja (D073)